BetterThanTomorrow/calva-docs/docs/eval-tips.md

 NB: _The below assumes you have read about [Finding Calva Commands and Shortcuts](finding-commands.md)._

-There are some different ”flavors” to the evaluation.
-And it depends on if you are evaluating in a file editor or a in a REPL window.

 ## Evaluation in a File Editor

 Calva has commands for evaluating the **current form** and the **current top-level form**.